“Part cardiology bootcamp – and part stand-up comedy!”

 ♥ ♥ ♥

 Please get in touch with me if you’d like more information about arranging me to speak to your group.

 Here’s what my audiences tell me:

 “You must consider attending this incredible information presentation about women and heart disease.
-Carolyn Thomas is a marvellous speaker and a heart attack survivor.
+Carolyn Thomas is a marvelous speaker and a heart attack survivor.
 We need to be aware of women’s heart disease risks, and Carolyn has all sorts of knowledge to share with us.
-I have been to her seminars before – it changes every time - and will be going to this one as well.
+I have been to her seminars before – it changes every time – and will be going to this one as well.
 What can be better than getting information that may help save our lives?”